 While low pressure, typically means high wind and storms.
 These conditions can make fishing challenging.
 We all know how hard it is to cast into the wind or to try and spot fish when the surface is choppy.
 But the trout do not care that we struggle to catch them.

 They are still beneath the chop feeding.
 Storms and rain, weather events which low barometric pressure result in can at times cause the trout to feed.
 That is because rising water levels due to rains expose and wash downstream more food.
 It is an insect buffet for the trout.

 How about the transitional periods?

-The transitional periods when the air pressure is raising generally represent changes in the weather.
+The transitional period is when the air pressure is raising and generally represents changes in the weather.
 If the pressure is rising, the clouds will depart and the winds will weaken.

 Contrasty dropping pressure, generally speaking, will bring the wind which will blow in the clouds and because the wind is blowing from the polar regions it generally brings cold weather with it.
 Cold weather, depending on the time of the year can be a blessing or a curse.